Lusitaniae/phpfpm_exporter/README.md

       -h, --help     Show context-sensitive help (also try --help-long and --help-man).
           --web.listen-address=":9253"
                      Address to listen on for web interface and telemetry.
-          --web.telemetry-path="/metrics"
+          --web.tls-cert=""
+                     [Optional] Path to TLS cert.
+Must be used with web.tls-key --web.tls-key=""
+                     [Optional] Path to TLS key.
+Must be used with web.tls-cert --web.telemetry-path="/metrics"
                      Path under which to expose metrics.
           --phpfpm.socket-paths=PHPFPM.SOCKET-PATHS ...